Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

 3. Enable the billing integration
 4. Select the Vendor **Stripe** from the drop down.
 5. Enter the Restricted Key.
 This is the Stripe API Key you generated earlier.
 6. Enter the webhook Signature.
+This is the Signing secret of the Stripe webhook.
 This will be added by Stripe, as the header, when posting the event to Marketplace.
-Marketplace can then validate the incoming event and reject it if the signature is incorrect.
+Marketplace can then validate the incoming event and reject it if the signature does not match.
 7. Enter the Customer portal URL.
 This is the Stripe billing portal URL.
 8. Click **Save**.